coruus/elliptic-twin-curves/sol384d2/README.markdown

 # NOTE

-These results, though they are a relatively large sample of curves reduced over P-384, are incomplete: They are the first 200 of a set of 1000.
+These results, though they are a relatively large sample of curves reduced over P-384, are incomplete: They are the first 411 of a set of 1000.

+116178
+134xxx

 Please don't try to interpret the data too much.
-(It is biased against very large gaps between elliptic twins in j-invariant; and some gaps have taken nearly a week to explore.)
+(It is probably biased against very large gaps between elliptic twins in j-invariant; and some gaps have taken nearly a week to explore.)

 --